Yousefess/GeoSpatialDataScience/01 Introduction to GIS and Spatial Data Science/Weeks/Week 01 - Introduction to spatial data science/README.md

-# Week 1

-## UP221: Introduction to GIS and Spatial Data Science
+# Week 1: Introduction to GIS and Spatial Data Science

-January 9, 2023

 ## Overview of the course